mil-tokyo/sushi/README.md

 	cd test
 	node main
-If you want to use WebCL, install node-webcl https://github.com/mikeseven/node-webcl Currently, WebCL is supported by node v0.10.29, node-webcl v0.8.3 try npm install node-webcl@0.8.3
+If you want to use WebCL, install node-webcl https://github.com/mikeseven/node-webcl

+Currently, WebCL is supported by node v0.10.29, node-webcl v0.8.3 or v0.9.2

+try npm install node-webcl

 ### browsers
 open test/main.html with your browser.
 Chromium-WebCL supports WebCL without any plugins.
 Firefox requires Nokia WebCL ( http://webcl.nokiaresearch.com/ ) to use WebCL with it.